FRANK-RAN/FRANK-RAN.github.io/_pages/about.md

 education: true
 ---

-Hi, I am Frank Ran (冉俊豪), a master student of [Electrical and Computer Engineering at Rice University](https://eceweb.rice.edu/).
-My research interests center on creating efficient algorithms, especially for **Large Language Models** (LLMs), **Retrieval Augmented Generation** (RAG), and their applications in biomedical informatics, rumor detection, and scientific research.
-I also specialize in **scientific computing** and **system design**, aiming to accelerate scientific discovery.
+Hi, I am Frank Ran (冉俊豪), a Master’s student in [Electrical and Computer Engineering at Rice University](https://eceweb.rice.edu/).
+I previously earned my bachelor’s degree in computer science and engineering from [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en).

-Previously, I received my bachelor's degree in computer science and engineering from [The Chinese Univeristy of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en).
+My research interests focus on creating efficient algorithms, particularly in **Large Language Models** (LLMs), **Retrieval Augmented Generation** (RAG), and their applications in biomedical informatics, rumor detection, and scientific research.
+I also specialize in **Scientific Computing** and **System Design**, aiming to accelerate scientific discovery.

-I lived in the mountain city Chongqing for 18 years, in Shenzhen for 4 years, and now live in Houston.
+I lived in the mountain city of Chongqing for 18 years, in Shenzhen for 4 years, and now reside in Houston.
+These diverse environments have shaped my approach to research, blending innovative thinking with practical problem-solving.